KrisTarling/platform-wp/readme.md

 If you prefer to use another tool, such as grunt, there's nothing stopping you.

-### Super SASSy
+### SASS
-Straight-up indented sass, no curly braces & semicolons
+Straight-up indented sass, no curly braces or semicolons.

 ### Static styleguide
-Vanilla HTML styleguide for quickly designing and testing fundamental CSS elements
+Vanilla HTML styleguide for quickly designing and testing fundamental CSS elements.

 ### Serperate dev folder
-separate sass & js development folders for cleaner output
+separate sass & js development folders for cleaner output.

 ---